eivl/CustomGuides/README.md

 > 	* Input the information in as follows:
 > 	* [135775] = "Scouting Map",
 > 	* Save the file.
-> 9. If you use a different locale language other than enUS, you will need to copy the locale language file from DugiGuides\Localization and copy the NPCs_xxXX.lua to your Localization folder.
+> 9. If you use a different locale language other than enUS, you will need to copy the locale language file from DugiGuides\Localization and copy the NPCs_xxXX.lua and paste it into your Localization folder.
 >   * xxXX will be deDE, esES, frFR, koKO etc.
 > 	* Edit the locale language file you copied, remove all the NPCid's and place yours in your chosen locale language.
 > 	* E.g., [144946] = "Ivus der Waldlord",